bridgecrew-perf4/kata-terraform/docs/exercises.md

 ## E) Import and teardown

+* convert the data resource group, to be a resource
 * import the resource group that i've created in the portal

-* tear down everything
+* test : terraform apply : Does not create a new resource group

-* test : The resource group that you made by hand, is no longer in the portal
+* test : Terraform destroy => The resource group that you made by hand, is no longer in the portal

 ====================================================================
-Workspaces and backends
+# 7) Workspaces and backends

-Create the required shit for a backend ( storage account ) Use naming

-new directory:
+## A) Setup azure, via terraform
+* Create a new directory, Call it tf_state
+* Create an rg => call it tf_state
+* put a storage account in that rg => call it unique, with jvh suffix
+* Create an azure_rm_storage_container
+* Invoke the apply

+* Test : I have a
+    * storage_container,
+    * in a storage account,
+    * in a resource group

+## B) Use the stuff for the backend
+* create a new directory call it "working"
+* setup working to use azure as the backend
+* point that backend at the new storage account

+* Test: Go to the portal, check
+    * rg, which has a
+    * st_account, which has a
+    * st_container, which has a
+    * jake_state.tfstate file? (idk if this has been created yet)

+## C) Create something

+* Import the naming module
+* Just a simple RG, with a unique name from the naming module
+* Run apply
+* You've now created an RG, using the remote state - Check the rg is there

+* Create a third directory : Call it state_check
-* use the foreign state
+* Set it up to use the foreign state
+* $ terraform init
-* create a st account
+* do a state pull
+* check the state

-* destroy it
+* Test:

-Workspaces:
+    * pull the state, in a third directory,
+    * should see the rg, with the given name

+## D) Use workspaces to create something AGAIN
+* Go back to the "working" director
+* Add the workspace name to the naming module's prefixes
+* Create the new workspace "pog"

+* test : Run apply, apply succeeds
+* test : Check in the portal, you now have 2 resource groups created by the "working" directory
+* test : Go to check_state
+    * check that the default state is still there
+    * check that the pog state is now there too

+## E) Tear it down, piece by piece
+* Fully teardown the stuff using foreign state:
+    * Move to the state_check directory, from here:
+        * Tear down pog
-* idk lololololololol
+        * delete pog
+        * Tear down default

+    * Tear down the state container

 ====================================================================

 * STOP TRYING TO MAKE COMPLETE KATA SETS
 * INSTEAD MAKE SMALL MICRO EXERCISES, GROUP THEM, THEN MAKE KATA GROUPS

-Raw exercises

-* What do i need to do terraform azure
-* how do i login
-* how do i setup shit

-* create a resource group
-* create a storage account
-* Put a queue into that storage account

-* Use terraform to create the resources to make a backend
-* Setup a backend
-* Setup a workspace
-* Teardown workspaces and stuff

 ====================================================================